Skip to content

 Integration options

-• DNSBL — Query dnsbl.vspam.org from Postfix, Exim, or any MTA that supports DNS blocklists.
+• DNSBL — Query dnsbl.vspam.org from Postfix, Exim, or any MTA that supports DNS blocklists for fast SMTP-time checks.

-• REST API — Programmatic access to reports, IOC lookups, voting, and statistics at api.vspam.org/api/v1/.
+• REST API — Programmatic access to reports, score-aware lookups, feed metadata, voting, and statistics at api.vspam.org/api/v1/.

-• Mail Agent — Lightweight Go sidecar that checks IOCs during SMTP policy evaluation with local BoltDB caching.
+• Mail Agent — Lightweight Go sidecar that checks IOCs during SMTP policy evaluation with local BoltDB caching and API or DNSBL lookups.